 - Keep the knocked-out tooth safe.
 Place the tooth in a clean jar and put enough milk to cover the entire tooth.
 Don’t forget to bring it with you to your appointment.

 Overall, there is nothing for you to worry about.
 If your tooth is still intact and savable, your dentist will do everything he can to restore it to its place.
-But if the tooth is damaged, there are many restoration procedures for you to choose from.
-For restoration procedures, go to this dentist’s page: kellyvillefamilydental.com.au/restorative-dentistry.
+But if your tooth becomes damaged, Your dentist may suggest many restoration procedures for you to choose from.
+For restoration procedures, go to this dentist’s page: kellyvillefamilydental.com.au/restorative-dentistry so you can stay informed and educated about your options.

 Do You Need Emergency Dental Care? (https://www.colgate.com/en-us/oral-health/dental-emergencies-and-sports-safety/do-you-need-emergency-dental-care)